HTTPArchive/almanac.httparchive.org/src/content/en/2021/webassembly.md

 The sizes vary a lot, which indicates a decent coverage of various types of content—from simple helper libraries to full applications compiled to WebAssembly.

-Sizes of up to 84 MiB look pretty concerning, but keep in mind those are uncompressed responses.
+We saw sizes of up to 84 MiB at the most which may sound pretty concerning, but keep in mind those are uncompressed responses.
 While they're also important for RAM footprint and start-up performance, one of the benefits of Wasm bytecode is that it's highly compressible, and size over the wire is what matters for download speed and billing reasons.

 Let's check sizes of raw response bodies as sent by servers instead:

 {{ figure_markup(
   caption="Raw response sizes.",
   description="Bar chart similar to the one above, but showing distribution of raw response sizes as received from the server.
-0% is still at 93 bytes for both, 10% is at 1.3 KB on desktop and 1 KB on mobile, median is around 300 KB, 90% is at 2.6 MB on desktop and 1.4 MB on mobile, and maximum is at 46 MB on desktop and 29 MB on mobile.", chart_url="https://docs.google.com/spreadsheets/d/e/2PACX-1vT6yhkn3lw148YQQHLoqA71NIsZLSSoBtgFmd_hRyhcmyPl2OpLyuOjUBk64I5DLE_grN8esL8oA3zt/pubchart?oid=1094358341&format=interactive", sheets_gid="1401232418", sql_file="sizes_and_savings.sql",
+10% is at 1.3 KB on desktop and 1 KB on mobile, median is around 300 KB, and 90% is at 2.6 MB on desktop and 1.4 MB on mobile.", chart_url="https://docs.google.com/spreadsheets/d/e/2PACX-1vT6yhkn3lw148YQQHLoqA71NIsZLSSoBtgFmd_hRyhcmyPl2OpLyuOjUBk64I5DLE_grN8esL8oA3zt/pubchart?oid=1094358341&format=interactive", sheets_gid="1401232418", sql_file="sizes_and_savings.sql",